 - A.3.2.4.4 All laboratory analyses conducted in accordance with this discharge permit must have detection at or below the permit limits. - A.3.2.4.5 All analytical results must be generated by analytical laboratories certified by the state of Nevada laboratory certification program. - A.3.2.6 Reporting Limits: Unless otherwise approved by the Division, the approved method of testing selected for analysis must have reporting limits which are: - A.3.2.6.1 Half or less of the discharge limit; or, if there is no limit, - A.3.2.6.2 Half or less of the applicable water quality criteria; or, if there is no limit or criteria, - A.3.2.6.3 The lowest reasonably attainable using an approved test method. - A.3.2.6.4 This requirement does not apply if a water quality standard is lowered after the issuance of this permit; however, the Permittee shall review methods used and by letter notify the division if the reporting limit will exceed the new criterion, and if so the Division may reopen the permit to impose new monitoring requirements. - A.3.2.7 Records Retention: All records and information resulting from the monitoring activities, permit application, reporting required by this permit, including all records of analyses performed and calibration and maintenance of instrumentation and recordings from continuous monitoring instrumentation, shall be retained for a minimum of five years, or longer if required by the Administrator.
-Records of monitoring information required by this permit related to the Permittee's sewage sludge use and/or disposal activities shall be retained for a period of at least 5 years or longer as required by 40 CFR 503. - A.3.2.8 Modification of Monitoring Frequency and Sample Type: After considering monitoring data, stream flow, discharge flow and receiving water conditions, the Administrator, may for just cause, modify the monitoring frequency and/or sample type by issuing an order to the Permittee. - A.4.
-Fees - A.4.1.
-The Permittee shall remit an annual review and services fee in accordance with Nevada Administrative Code (NAC) 445A.232 starting July 01, 2015 and every year thereafter until the permit is terminated. - A.5.
-Certified Operators - A.5.1.
+Records of monitoring information required by this permit related to the Permittee's sewage sludge use and/or disposal activities shall be retained for a period of at least 5 years or longer as required by 40 CFR 503. - A.3.2.8 Modification of Monitoring Frequency and Sample Type: After considering monitoring data, stream flow, discharge flow and receiving water conditions, the Administrator, may for just cause, modify the monitoring frequency and/or sample type by issuing an order to the Permittee.

+A.4.1.
+The Permittee shall remit an annual review and services fee in accordance with Nevada Administrative Code (NAC) 445A.232 starting July 01, 2015 and every year thereafter until the permit is terminated.

+A.5.1.
 The facility shall be operated by a Nevada Certified Class Operator (or higher) of classification submitted under this permit must include the written designation of the certified operator required by Section C, Signatures, Certification Required on Application and Reporting Forms, as the authorized representative to sign the DMRs.
 If the certified operator in responsible charge changes, a new designation letter must be submitted.

-None, Level 1, Level 2, Level 3, or Level 4.

-- A.6.
-Discharge Monitoring Reports (DMRs)

-- A.6.1.
+A.6.1.
 DMRs must be signed by the facility's highest ranking certified operator.
 The first DMR